Go to program

 MSCTY_Studio

-MSCTY_Studio and its core members Nick Luscombe and James Greer are dedicated to developing new applications for sound and music based on health, wellbeing, and the specific characteristics of locations.
-MSCTY_Studio has created over 400 new sound productions around the world in a period spanning 13 years, with site-specific work presented at Wonderfruit, Isetan Shinjuku (in partnership with Ryuichi Sakamoto), the Kengo Kuma-designed V&A Dundee Museum, the Hyatt Regency Seragaki hotel in Okinawa, and a number of locations in London.
-MSCTY_Studio organizes workshops, radio events, and research collaborations from its bases in the UK and Japan, and has regular shows on BBC Radio and Resonance FM.
-Grounded in research, MSCTY_Studio works in partnership with the Bartlett School of Architecture, the University of Tokyo, the Okinawa Institute of Science and Technology’s Sonic Lab, and other leading institutes.
+MSCTY_Studio and its core members Nick Luscombe and James Greer are dedicated to developing new applications for sound and music based on health, wellbeing and the specific characteristics of locations.
+The studio has created over 400 new sound productions around the world in a period spanning 13 years, with site-specific work presented at Wonderfruit, Isetan Shinjuku (in partnership with Ryuichi Sakamoto), the Kengo Kuma-designed V&A Dundee Museum, the Hyatt Regency Seragaki hotel in Okinawa and a number of locations in London.
+MSCTY organizes workshops, radio events and research collaborations from its bases in the UK and Japan, and has regular shows on Resonance FM.
+Grounded in research, MSCTY works in partnership with the Bartlett School of Architecture, the University of Tokyo, the Okinawa Institute of Science and Technology’s Sonic Lab and other leading institutes.

 Featured